Uncertainty-Aware Pedestrian Trajectory Prediction via Distributional Diffusion: Methodology

 Fig.~\ref{fig: overall} overviews the proposed Uncertainty-Aware trajectory Prediction framework with Distributional Diffusion~(UPDD).
-UPDD includes four trainable modules $\Theta := \{ \phi, \psi, \varphi, \theta \}$. (a) {\it guidance information extractor} is applied to each pedestrian, encoding historical trajectory with $\phi(\cdot)$ and social information with $\psi(\cdot)$, respectively; (b) {\it distribution converter} $\varphi(\cdot)$ establishes a mapping from exact future trajectories to the parameters ; (c) {\it trajectory generator} $\theta(\cdot)$ approximates the true denoising transition and parameterizes the distribution of future trajectory.
-These trainable modules are optimized jointly under a supervised paradigm.
+UPDD includes four trainable modules $\Theta := \{ \phi, \psi, \varphi, \theta \}$ and three functional components. (a) {\it guidance information extractor} is applied to each pedestrian, encoding historical trajectory with $\phi(\cdot)$ and social information with $\psi(\cdot)$, respectively; (b) {\it distribution converter} $\varphi(\cdot)$ establishes a mapping from exact future trajectories to the Gaussian parameters; (c) {\it trajectory generator} $\theta(\cdot)$ approximates the true denoising transition and parameterizes the distribution of future trajectory.
+These trainable modules are jointly optimized under a supervised paradigm.